freerange/site/soups/weeknotes/week-379.snip.markdown

 * [PR #2478 - Spike: Duplicate benefit-cap-calculator flow for 2016 changes][smart-answers-pr-2478]
 * [PR #2480 - Spike: Duplicate benefit cap calculator flow for 2016 changes (with duplication then removed)][smart-answers-pr-2480]

-The changes to this Smart Answer ended up causing quite a few problems in the team and, in hindsight, I think it might've been better if we'd taken on the work rather than interjecting from the sidelines.
+The changes to this Smart Answer ended up causing quite a few problems in the team and, in hindsight, I think it might've been better if we'd taken on the work ourselves.

 ### Modelling Period of Incapacity for Work ([PR #2479][smart-answers-pr-2479])